Find Commonwealth, Victorian and state Acts, bills and explanatory memoranda.

 Interstate Local Councils can be found via the Australian Local Government Association on the Australian, State, Territories and Local governments home page.

-Some, but not all older local laws are available in the Victorian Government Gazette
+Some, but not all older local laws, especially those prior to 1960, are available in the Victorian Government Gazette

 Staff at the State Library of Victoria do not offer legal advice.
 Every effort is made to provide up to date, accurate and relevant legal information but this is not intended to replace qualified legal advice.